History

-The Newmarket Subdivision from Toronto to Allandale has as its origin the Toronto, Lake Simcoe & Lake Huron Union Railroad (TLS&LHURR), which was chartered on July 30, 1849 to build from Toronto to Lake Huron via Lake Simcoe.
-On August 10, 1850—perhaps in reaction to the defeat of a proposal to aid the venture by £100,000 in city-issued, 20-year debentures—the TLH&LSUR became the Ontario, Simcoe & Huron Union Railroad (OS&HURR), which was given the right to chose a southern terminal other than Toronto.
+The Newmarket Subdivision from Toronto to Allandale has as its origin the Toronto, Lake Simcoe & Lake Huron Union Railroad (T.L.S. & L.H.U.Rd.), which was chartered on 1849-07-30 to build from Toronto to Lake Huron via Lake Simcoe.
+On August 10, 1850—perhaps in reaction to the defeat of a proposal to aid the venture by £100,000 in city-issued, 20-year debentures—the T.L.S. & L.H.U.Rd. became the Ontario, Simcoe & Huron Union Railroad (O.S. & H.U.Rd.), which was given the right to chose a southern terminal other than Toronto.

-On August 16, 1958 the OS&HURR became the Northern Railway of Canada (NRC) and seven years later finally appeased the residents of Barrie by opening a spur—the "Barrie Switch"—from Allandale to Barrie on June 21, 1865.
+On August 16, 1858 the O.S. & H.U.Rd. became the Northern Railway of Canada (N.Ry. of C.) and seven years later finally appeased the residents of Barrie by opening a spur—the "Barrie Switch"—from Allandale to Barrie on 1865-06-21.

-The Newmarket Subdivision from Barrie to Gravenhurst has as its origin the Toronto, Simcoe & Muskoka Junction Railway (TS&MJR), which was leased by the NRC on April 1, 1871.
-The TS&MJR formally opened to Orillia on November 30, 1871.
-On March 2, 1872 the North Grey Railway and TS&MJR agreed to amalgamate as the Northern Extensions Railway (NER), which slowly pushed northward as follows:
+The Newmarket Subdivision from Barrie to Gravenhurst has as its origin the Toronto, Simcoe & Muskoka Junction Railway (T.S. & M.J.Ry.), which was leased by the N.Ry. of C. on 1871-04-01.
+The T.S. & M.J.Ry. formally opened to Orillia on 1871-11-30.
+On March 2, 1872 the North Grey Railway and T.S. & M.J.Ry. agreed to amalgamate as the Northern Extensions Railway (N.E.Ry.), which slowly pushed northward as follows:

-On February 24, 1888, the NRC became part of the Grand Trunk Railway (GTR) System and shortly thereafter its crossing of the passage between Lakes Simcoe and Couchiching was abandoned and trains were routed over Midland Railway of Canada (MRC)—another GTR constituent acquired on September 22, 1883.
-The identity of the NRC and its constituents disappeared on April 1, 1893 following a general reorganization of the GTR.
+On 1888-02-24, the N.Ry. of C. became part of the Grand Trunk Railway (G.T.Ry.)
+System and shortly thereafter its crossing of the passage between Lakes Simcoe and Couchiching was abandoned and trains were routed over Midland Railway of Canada (M.Ry. of C.)—another G.T.Ry. constituent acquired on 1883-09-22.
+The identity of the N.Ry. of C. and its constituents disappeared on 1893-04-01 following a general reorganization of the G.T.Ry.

-During the GTR era, ca. 1915, Parkdale to Allandale (Allandale Subdivision) and Allandale to Gravenhurst (southern part of North Bay subdivision) were part of the 11th and 12th Districts, respectively.
+During the G.T.Ry. era, 1915c, Parkdale to Allandale (Allandale Subdivision) and Allandale to Gravenhurst (southern part of North Bay Subdivision) were part of the 11th and 12th Districts, respectively.

-In the early CNR era, the Newmarket Subdivision ended at Allandale and Barrie to Gravenhurst was part of the Huntsville Subdivision, which may explain why Newmarket—half-way to Allandale—rather than Craigvale (later Stroud)—half-way to Gravenhurst—became the subdivision's namesake.
+In the early C.N.Rys. era, the Newmarket Subdivision ended at Allandale and Barrie to Gravenhurst was part of the Huntsville Subdivision, which may explain why Newmarket—half-way to Allandale—rather than Craigvale (later Stroud)—half-way to Gravenhurst—became the Subdivision's namesake.

-In ca. 1964, the Newmarket Subdivision absorbed the Huntsville Subdivision and in ca. 1988 absorbed the Nipissing to Capreol section of the Alderdale Subdivision.
+In 1964c, the Newmarket Subdivision absorbed the Huntsville Subdivision and in 1988c absorbed the Nipissing to Capreol section of the Alderdale Subdivision.

-On September 21, 1995, the CNR was granted permission to abandon the Newmarket Subdivision between Barrie (Allandale) and Longford no earlier than September 21, 1996.
-On September 22, 1996 VIA Rail operated the last passenger between Toronto and Washago via the the Newmarket Subdivision and shortly afterwards the rails between Barrie (Allandale) and Orillia were lifted.
-The city of Orillia, once a busy junction between the CNR's Midland and Newmarket subdivisions and a stop on CPR's busy Port McNicoll to Havelock line, tried to save the railway between Longford and Orillia but it too was eventually lifted leaving Longford to Washago as the Newmarket Spur.
+On 1995-09-21, the C.N.Rys. was granted permission to abandon the Newmarket Subdivision between Barrie (Allandale) and Longford no earlier than 1996-09-21.
+On 1996-09-22 VIA Rail operated the last passenger between Toronto and Washago via the the Newmarket Subdivision and shortly afterwards the rails between Barrie (Allandale) and Orillia were lifted.
+The city of Orillia, once a busy junction between the C.N.Rys' Midland and Newmarket Subdivisions and a stop on C.P.Ry.'s busy Port McNicoll to Havelock line, tried to save the railway between Longford and Orillia but it too was eventually lifted leaving Longford to Washago as the Newmarket Spur.

-On December 17, 2007 GO Transit resumed commuter service from a new station south of Barrie to Toronto.
+On 2007-12-17 GO Transit resumed commuter service from a new station south of Barrie to Toronto and on 2009-12-15 Metrolinx purchased the line.

 Movements of trains between Mileage 9 and Toronto will be governed by Toronto Terminals Timetable.
 Movements not provided for must be arranged through train dispatcher at Allandale.